circonus/docs/README.md

 Approved contributions will be automatically pulled and deployed to [docs.circonus.com](https://docs.circonus.com/) every few minutes.

+Redirects within these docs can be added to ./firebase.json.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details